SwiftOSDevelopers/swiftosdevelopers.github.io/README.md

 # RubyOS website
 placeholder
 <br>
-Credits to Gemini AI for website.
+Credits to Gemini AI for the website.